 — VALU Consultants (@VALUconsultants) February 19, 2019

-Holiday guerilla marketing by McDonald’s is also a striking idea.
+Holiday guerilla marketing by McDonald’s is also a striking and inspiring idea too.

 — Emerald Isle EP (@EmeraldIsleSpec) March 16, 2019